-Learning doesn’t end in the classroom, whatever the subject, and when it comes to sailing, experience is everything.
-Even for seasoned sailors, a day on the water can throw up a new challenge, and until you’ve had to deal with a tangled anchor, flooded engines or unexpected bad weather, you can’t get beyond the theory.
+Learning doesn’t end in the classroom, whatever the subject, and when it comes to boating, experience is everything.
+Even for seasoned skippers, a day on the water can throw up a new challenge, and until you’ve had to deal with a tangled anchor, flooded engines or unexpected bad weather, you can’t get beyond the theory.

 And the need to learn doesn’t stop just because you’ve got the miles under your belt.
 We must be open to learning new skills if we are to keep up with the technology or challenge our abilities, even for those who are at the top of their game.
 We are all on a continuous learning curve.